-3. Learn Japanese To Survive!
+2. Best Katakana Game: Learn Japanese To Survive!
 Katakana War

 With the help of over 2,000 Kickstarter backers, “Learn Japanese To Survive!
 Katakana War” almost tripled its original funding goal of $5,000 AUD and ended up raising $29,275 AUD in total, which meant stretch goals such as partial voice acting, an illustrated manga chapter and hiragana and katakana flashcards could all be realized.

-It released earlier this year to positive reviews, and if you’re just beginning your Japanese language learning adventure, “Learn Japanese To Survive!
+If you’re just beginning your Japanese language learning adventure, “Learn Japanese To Survive!
 Katakana War” is ideal since no previous experience or knowledge is necessary.

 The game is structured so that, at the start of each chapter, players learn several new katakana characters, after which they’re free to explore the surrounding environments where there are friends to be made and dangerous enemies to be battled.

 It’s in the latter—the dangerous enemies—that “Learn Japanese To Survive!
 Katakana War” lives up to its name.
 All the bad guys are shaped like katakana, and the only way to defeat them is—you guessed it!—translating them correctly.

-5. My Japanese Coach
+3. Most Content: My Japanese Coach

 An oldie but a goodie, “My Japanese Coach” originally came out in 2008 and was Ubisoft’s attempt to help Japanese language learners pick up native pronunciation, learn new vocabulary and memorize the stroke order of hiragana and katakana.
 It received mixed reviews upon release, with some critics claiming its explanations can be confusing and others praising the game as a solid edutainment title.

-6. Slime Forest Adventure
+4. Best Free Game: Slime Forest Adventure

 Also known as Project LRNJ: Learn Japanese RPG, “Slime Forest Adventure” is a free adventure game that promises to teach you hiragana, katakana and kanji.
 There are paid upgrades which have a greater focus on learning how to read Japanese and offer an expanded range of kanji.
 For complete beginners, the free version does a pretty good job of providing casual katakana lessons.